ikaros-project/ikaros/Source/Modules/VisionModules/DepthProcessing/DepthSegmentation/ReadMe.md

 <br><br>
 ## Long description
-Segments a depth image to find a single object.
+Segments a depth image, e.g. from a Kinect unit, to find a single object.